All Episodes

 Yeah, that'll be in November.

-Why'd you decide to run for governor?
+Why did you decide to run for governor?

 I mean, we've got to hear the whole story.

-Yeah, this is not something that I could answer without talking about faith.
+This is, yeah, this is not something that I could answer without talking about faith.

 Yes.

-And I was on another show when we first announced and I said I had to stop the cameras being taped and say I actually have to use my faith in this.
+And I was on another show when we first announced, and I said, I had to stop the cameras being taped and say, I actually have to use my faith in this.

-I did 39 years total active guard reserves, got over my 20, got out.
+So being a guy that has been in the counter-human trafficking, disaster relief, military for a lot of years, I did 39 years total, active guard reserves, got over my 20, got out.

 And I thought I was just going to go and raise some cattle and all that kind of stuff and live an easy life.